wasamasa/emacsninja.com/src/posts/trapping-attackers-with-nyan-cat.rst

 .. code::

     Port 22
-    PermitRootLogin No
+    PermitRootLogin no
-    PermitTTY No
+    PermitTTY no
-    PasswordAuthentication No
+    PasswordAuthentication no
-    X11Forwarding No
+    X11Forwarding no
-    AllowTcpForwarding No
+    AllowTcpForwarding no
     Match User anonymous
-        PasswordAuthentication Yes
+        PasswordAuthentication yes
-        PermitTTY Yes
+        PermitTTY yes
         ForceCommand nyancat

 You can test the service with ``systemctl start nyanpot.service`` and